edgeimpulse/edge-impulse-emd-feature-dsp-block/doc/Omar_notes.md

 This dataset has been analyzed and the features has been extracted to created the second dataset.

-* The second dataset is the proccessed dataset uploaded by the authors to the dataset portal:
+* The second dataset is the processed dataset uploaded by the authors to the dataset portal:

 ```
 https://archive.ics.uci.edu/ml/datasets/dataset+for+sensorless+drive+diagnosis#